ckdevrel/MaterialDialogSearchView/README.md

 SharedPrefernce class is used to store and retrieve recently searched values (i.e selected or clicked values from the suggestions list.)

 > **Note:** This is completely a custom implementation of mine.
-Though this solution may be simple, but very effective implementing MaterialSearchView's.
-You can do whatever with this code without any licenses.
+Though this solution may be simple, but very effective implementing MaterialSearchView's and it will not affect any part of the coding cycle.
+You can use this view in activity, fragment or wherever you want.
 Happy coding!